 Defense of fair comment

-When it comes to the defence of fair comment, the people who outlined the statement needs to prove that the statement has the following things:
+When it comes to the defense of fair comment, the people who outlined the statement need to prove that the statement has the following things:

 - An expression of an opinion;